MeaneyLab/PRSoS/README.md

 ```
 spark-submit PRS_run.py
 ```
-Followed by three positional parameters (mandatory) :
+Followed by three positional parameters (mandatory):
 ```
   GENO                  Name of the Genotype files, can be a name or path, or name patterns with '*'
   GWAS                  Name of the GWAS file, can be a name or path.
   OUTPUT                The path and name for the output file.
 ```
 Followed by some optional parameters.
-By default, the pipeline assumes the following :
+By default, the pipeline assumes the following:

-* To specify the format of genotype file :
+* To specify the format of genotype file:
 ```
   --filetype VCF
 ```
 The type of genotype file used as input, choose between VCF and GEN. Default is VCF.

-* To specify the p-value thresholds of the score :
+* To specify the p-value thresholds of the score:
 ```
   --thresholds 0.5 0.2 0.1 0.05, 0.01 0.001 0.0001
 ```
 Enter one or more float numbers separated by space.
 Default is 0.5 0.2 0.1 0.05 0.01 0.001 0.0001.

-Alternatively you can specify a sequence of thresholds to use :
+Alternatively you can specify a sequence of thresholds to use:

 ```
   --threshold_seq 0.1 0.5 0.01
 ```
 After the flag, the first number is the starting point of the sequence, the second is the end point of the sequence, the third number denotes the step size.
-The above example would yield the sequence 0.1,0.11,0.12.....0.49,0.5.
+The above example would yield the sequence 0.1, 0.11 ,0.12, ...
+0.49, 0.5.
 Note the interval is inclusive of the endpoints.

-  --GWAS_no_header      Adding this parameter signals that there is no header
-                        in the GWAS data input.
-The default is to assume that GWAS has column names.

-  --log_or              Adding this parameter tells the script to log (base=10)
-                        the effect sizes provided in the GWAS summary-level data.
-For example, this would be applied to odds ratios to get log odds or the beta values of logistic regression.

-  --no_check_ref        Adding this option tells the script to not check
-                        reference allele when determining genoypte calls.
-                        Default is checking.

-  --no_maf              The pipeline calculates the allele frequencies in the
-                        genotype population by default, which is used to help retain as many ambiguous SNPs as possible by comparing the allele frequencies in the GWAS to make the best estimate of the strand alignment.
-Use this flag to disable this feature and all ambiguous SNPs that would have been used for PRS caculation will be discarded.

-  --snp_log             Add this flag to record the SNPs that are used at each
-                        threshold.
-It will also report whether the a1 or a2 allele in the genotype data was used as reference for the risk effect, indicated as 'keep' or 'flip'.
-Any SNPs that meet the p-value threshold criteria but has allele names that do not match the allele names in the GWAS description are indicated in the 'discard' column.
-This record will be saved to a file with the name specified in the Output flag, with .snplog as file extension.

-  --sample_file SAMPLE_FILE
-                        Path and name of the file that contain the sample labels.
-It is assumed that the sample labels are already in the same order as in the genotype file.

-  --sample_delim SAMPLE_DELIM
-                        Delimiter of the sample file.
-Default is comma.
-Set quotation marks around the delimiter when applied.

-### Examples :
+### Examples
 To calculate PRS from a series of .vcf files, while checking the allele alignment between the genotype and the GWAS, and log transform risk effect, using p-value thresholds of 0.2, 0.1, 0.05:
 ```
 spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --sample_file samplefile.csv --sample_file_id 0 --log_or --thresholds 0.2 0.1 0.05
 ```
 To calculate PRS from a series of .gen files, without checking allele alignments, using a GWAS with no header, and not transform the risk effect, using p-value thresholds of 0.2, 0.1, 0.05:

 ```
-spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --filetype GEN --sample_file samplefile.csv --sample_file_id 0 --no_check_ref --GWAS_no_header --thresholds 0.2 0.1 0.05
+spark-submit PRS_run.py "GEN_number*.gen" pgc.mdd.clump.txt output.csv --filetype GEN --sample_file samplefile.csv --sample_file_id 0 --no_check_ref --GWAS_no_header --thresholds 0.2 0.1 0.05
 ```

-### Full list of parameters when type `python PRS_run.py --help` :
+### Full list of parameters when type `python PRS_run.py --help`
 ```
 positional arguments:
   GENO                  Name of the genotype files, can be a name or path, or